elcoco/microdot/README.md

 ### Introduction
 Microdot is a simple dotfiles manager.

+What microdot does:
-To be able to have multiple sets of dotfiles for different systems, dotfiles are organized in channels.
+- organize multiple sets of dotfiles for multiple systems into channels.
+- keep all dotfiles in one dir
+- provide tools to link and unlink the files

+What microdot doesn't:
+- syncing can be done with tools like nextcloud
+- for versioning, use git

+### Usage
 Channels are just subdirectories inside the dotfiles directory.

-### Usage
 A directory layout with 3 channels (common, laptop1, laptop2) would look something like this